jwuensche/hub-go-authentication/README.md

 # HubGoAuthentication
-This repository contains an Authentication service build with go.
-It uses scrypt as encryption algorithm for passwords and additionally encrypts set usernames since no additional informations about the users are required.
+This repository contains a simple and lightweight authentication service build with go.

-## How to use
+## How to start
 ```bash
 git clone git@bitbucket.org:jwuensche/hub-auth-service.git
 #or http if you have not added your ssh key to github